honungsburk/thecrimsonking/src/ASirensSong.markdown

 to put them all in bulbs one day
 all labeled: Made on Mars.

-My heart, it jumped and made a ripple
+My heart, it jumped and made a ripple,
 and a cosmic wave was born,
 bestowing life to this siren's song
 forever and evermore.